machine mastery

 Likely causes:

-• Mounding grounds in middle
+• Grounds mounding in the middle

 • Donut-shaped distribution